• Skip to primary navigation

 Instructions

-• In a large skillet (see note), heat 1 tablespoon olive oil over medium-high heat.
+• In a large skillet (see note), heat 1 Tbsp olive oil over medium-high heat.
 Add sausage and saute until golden brown, 5 to 7 minutes.

 • Add Swiss chard to chicken sausage and cook, stirring constantly, until chard is wilted, 3 to 4 minutes more.
 Transfer sausage and Swiss chard to a plate or bowl and return skillet to heat.

 • Reduce heat under skillet to low-medium.
-Add remaining 2 tablespoon olive oil and butter.
+Add remaining 2 Tbsp olive oil and butter.
 Stir gently until butter melts.

 • Add potatoes in a single layer and cover with a lid.